-Intensive, short-term, strength-based counseling and support will be provided to those families who agree to engage in this process instead of filing a complaint in Family Court.
+Intensive, short-term, strength-based counseling and support will be provided to those families who agree to engage in this process.

 A unique feature of this program is the use of the family conference to promote family decision-making as well as facilitate access to a coordinated array of human services that may be required—similar to the County’s “No Wrong Door” approach to service delivery.

 Our program will provide the least restrictive intervention needed to prevent a PINS petition and reduce out-of-home placements.